DeaMariaLeon/algos2/README.md

 then I contributed them to Narwhals.

 Testing "release drafter" labels for Narwhals and Sparse.
 Now changing regex, again.
 Using (?i) to ignore lowercase/uppercase with regex doesn't work.
+Now testing long regex.

 Added benchmarking tool CodSpeed to test before adding it to another repo.